 The first New York City restaurant outside Manhattan to receive three Michelin stars (back in 2012), Chef’s Table at Brooklyn Fare is Japanese-French inspired and presents a personalized take on dining.
 Chef César Ramírez delivers a careful tasting experience, focussing on natural flavors; the price of his tasting menu is just shy of $400.
 Their specialty of uni toast, kinmedai with ginger and turnip sauce and frozen souffle shows Ramírez’s leaning towards the perfect handful of ingredients, rather than overwhelming his diners with an abundance of inessentials.
 Tucked away in Brooklyn, this is a treasure waiting to be found.

-The Inn at Little Washington creates a moment of pure, unadulterated indulgence for its diners; with voluptuous rooms flooded with luxurious decoration, dishes of the finest order, and an award-winning wine cellar harboring 14,000 bottles.
+Last but by no means least on our list of three-Michelin-star restaurants in the USA is The Inn at Little Washington.
+The eatery creates a moment of pure, unadulterated indulgence for its diners; with voluptuous rooms flooded with luxurious decoration, dishes of the finest order, and an award-winning wine cellar harboring 14,000 bottles.
 Chef and owner Patrick O’Connell garnered three Michelin stars in 2018 (amongst his numerous other accolades) and strives to produce a modern cuisine for modern times- “healthy, eclectic, imaginative…and always growing”.
 At a price of $315 per person, in the shadow of the Blue Ridge Mountains, a diner looking for the finest things in life can surround themselves with the fantastical, and perhaps even stay for the night if they wanted more.